natebosch/vim-lsc/README.md

 ### Hover

-While the cursor is on any identifier call `LSClientShowHover` (`K` if using the default mappings) to request hover text and show it in a preview window.
+While the cursor is on any identifier call `LSClientShowHover` (`K` if using the default mappings, bound through `keywordprg`) to request hover text and show it in a preview window.
 Override the direction of the split by setting `g:lsc_preview_split_direction` to either `'below'` or `'above'`.